Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 .. warning::
    High switching frequencies produce heat in the solid state relay.
 If these frequencies are too high, and there is not enough cooling, the relay can be destroyed.
-The maximum switching frequency with sufficent cooling is 30Hz.
+The maximum switching frequency with sufficient cooling is 30Hz.

 .. _solid_state_relay_bricklet_programming_interface: